Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Self-delegation

-The amount of Luna a validator bonds to themselves.
+The amount of Odis a validator bonds to themselves.
 Also referred to as self-bond.

 ## Slashing